stevenew95/stevenew95.github.io/syllabus/fpc-ccpc-syllabus.md

 ## Attendance Policy
 {: .section-container}

-Due to the intensive nature of this course, attendance is mandatory for all sessions.
-Students are allowed two excused absences per semester.
-Any additional absences may result in a reduction of the final grade or dismissal from the program.
+Due to the intensive nature of this course, full attendance is strongly encouraged.
+This is not a pass or fail course, but rather a preparation course that will prepare you for the critical care and flight paramedic examinations, while also equiping you with an extensive amount of knowledge beyodnd the paramedic role.
+In order to recieve a completion certificate, you must attend at least 224 of the 256 hours that this course is designed to take.
+If you fail to meet those hours, you will still obtain a certificate of attendace for the hours completed and continuing education credits.

 ## Safety Protocols
 {: .section-container}